 The new requirements are based on Calgary's experience during the pilot and best practices from other jurisdictions across North America that have implemented similar micromobility programs.
 As a result, the shared e-scooters will be coming back to Calgary in spring 2021 with some new changes to the program.

-New changes coming to the program in spring 2021:
+New changes coming to the program in spring/summer 2021:

 - Each device will have a highly visible unique identification number to allow The City and citizens to help with reporting poor e-Scooter behaviours.